-Can a Pinched Nerve in the Back Cause Dizziness?
+Can a Pinched Nerve Cause Dizziness?
+Pinched Nerves in the Back

 Vertigo and nausea should not be a regular part of your day.
+Can a pinched nerve in the back cause dizziness?
 When these symptoms pair themselves with considerable back pain, there’s a chance you may be suffering from a pinched nerve.

 The nerves along your spinal column can end up pinched for various reasons.
 If you are contending with dizziness on top of the pain, bring your concerns to our team.
 We’ll work to design a treatment plan that relieves your dizziness and reduces the amount of pain you’re in daily.

-Dizziness and back pain tend to go hand in hand.
+Dizziness and back pain, as well as neck pain and dizziness, tend to go hand in hand.
 If you find yourself abruptly contending with unexpected back pain, dizziness could indicate that the pain doesn’t stem from a strained muscle but rather severe damage.
-A pinched nerve, for example, may be held in place by a damaged vertebra or swollen disc.
+Injuries or conditions affecting the neck muscles can lead to dizziness symptoms due to nerve irritation or pressure, particularly linked to posture and spinal degeneration.
+A pinched nerve, for example, may be held in place by a damaged vertebrae or swollen disc.

 Other conditions that result in both back pain and dizziness can include: